restfulapi/restful-api/README.md

 Note that each resource representation gets its own isolated set of marshallers, allowing for complete control of how any objects are marshalled for that representation.
 In particular, this allows for versioned representations.

+The restful-api plugin leverages the grails converter mechanism to marshall responses, and extractor classes to convert resource representations in requests to Map instances that are passed to the services.

-grailsApplication can be used within the restfulApiConfig closure; and references the grailsApplication instance as expected.
+As shown, 'grailsApplication' can be used within the restfulApiConfig closure (and references the grailsApplication instance as expected).

 Consider another example in which we are supporting versioned json representations of two resources: